Shaladur/Workshop_VueJs-1/README.md

 <h1>Introduction</h1>
 Hi !!<br>
 Welcome to our workshop.
-Today we are gonna learn the basic of ViteJs.<br>
+Today we are gonna learn the basic of VueJs.<br>
 In order to not get lost during the Workshop, please follow the steps below.

 <br>